CancerTargetLab/qupath_graph_analysis/README.md

 # Troubleshooting:
 If you get an error that seems to indicate a package is missing, first check that your conda environment is properly set up and that you have activated it - then if the problem persists write an issue on github!
+QuPath oftentimes writes out UTF-8 incompatible characters in the column titles of tsv-files.
+This could be a source for failed execution of the script.
+Change titles to only contain compatible characters and try again.